vorachet/bash-cli-template/README.md

 DOMAIN_OPTION_ALTERNATIVE_NAME[3]="helloworld"

 # Option data type.
 It consists of string, boolean, and cmd.
 # 	string does not allow you set empty option value
-# object allows you flag the option without giveing option value string
+# 	object allows you flag the option without giving value
-# cmd is the command used in various situations in your script
+# 	cmd is the command used in various situations in your script.
-# cmd may require one or more mandatory or optional options
+#	cmd may require one or more mandatory or optional parameters
 DOMAIN_OPTION_DATA_TYPE[0]='string'
 DOMAIN_OPTION_DATA_TYPE[1]='boolean'
 DOMAIN_OPTION_DATA_TYPE[2]='boolean'